Get You Music Heard In The UK

 Ways to get your music heard across the UK

-Get your Music Heard in the UK: Trying to get your music heard can be easier than you think.
-However planning and timing is everything.
+Trying to get your music heard can be easier than you think.
+However, planning and timing is everything.
 Make sure you give your release every chance to succeed by reading these tips about how to get your music heard below.

 As a singer you want to make money out of your music, so make sure you register your songs to PRS (Performing Right Society).
 Registering with them makes sure the songwriter and publisher receive their royalties for every play it gets.